Best Recipe Apps in 2026

 Is it worth paying for a recipe app?

 If you save more than a few recipes per month, a paid recipe app saves significant time.
-Pluck's Plus tier ($6.99/mo) gives you 50 extractions and 100 AI assistant messages.
+Pluck's Light tier ($2.99/mo) is an affordable entry point with 10 extractions and the AI cooking assistant.
+Plus ($6.99/mo) gives you 50 extractions and 100 AI assistant messages.
 One-time purchase apps like Paprika ($4.99) and Mela ($5.99) are good value if you only need web clipping.
 Consider how many recipes you save and whether you need AI features.

 Detailed comparisons